23 June 2021: Your feedback on new train stations – what we heard and what’s happening next

 Over the coming months we’ll continue to engage with the community to close the loop on your feedback.
 We’ll continue to share information as we refine our preferred options and progress towards route protection.

-Some priority projects, such as Mill Road, are happening sooner than others and will help unlock growth in southern Auckland.
+Some priority projects, such as new train stations, are happening sooner than others and will help unlock growth in southern Auckland.

 Thank you again for submitting your feedback.
 Ongoing engagement with property owners, communities, stakeholders and partners during this time is key to working together to plan the future transport for southern Auckland.